 It´s really emotionally difficult to write this blog.
-I feel that I want to document my musical journey, but to do so I have to revisit my diaries, and in doing that, it sometimes brings me back to a very painful time.
+I feel that I want to document my musical journey, but to do so I have to revisit my diaries – revisit painful events.
+Sometimes, after a blog, I´m emotionally drained.
 But, I´m doing this for a number of reasons.
 Firstly, as a legacy.
 When I´m gone, my children – grandchildren will be able to get to know me as a woman.
 On a personal and professional level.
 They´ll see that I had dreams too.
 I wanted to be more.
-I also have tidbits of everything everywhere, and for myself it´s going to be rewarding to see all of my efforts, tears, frustration, accomplishments and hopefully this will lead up to success.
-And then I´ll have it tracked.
+They´ll go through this journey with me.
+Maybe it will help them understand who they are and why they are the way they are.
+Maybe it will provide inspiration to continue in their journey.
+I don´t know.
+I also have tidbits of everything everywhere, and for myself it´s going to be rewarding to see all of my efforts, tears, frustration, accomplishments in one place.
+And who know, maybe I will still accomplish my dreams.
+But at least I´ll have it tracked.
 Another reason I want to do this is because maybe, although I´m sure nobodys reading this, maybe some ONE will.
 And that someone will be someone who is trying to accomplish the same goals.
-This is to provide them with encouragement.
-It´s not a cinderella story in most cases.
-It´s years and years of hard work and perseverance.
-So to those artists, I say keep moving!
+Maybe it will provide them with encouragement.
+You know, people see someone all of a sudden become this one hit wonder… in most cases It´s not like that.
+It´s years and years of hard work, disappointment, self sabbatage and perseverance.
+So to those artists, I say congratulations!
+You did it!